awsdocs/aws-cli-user-guide/doc_source/cli-usage-skeleton.md

 ------

    The dry run error indicates that the JSON or YAML is formed correctly and that the parameter values are valid\.
-If any other issues are reported in the output, fix them and repeat the previous step until the "Request would have succeeded" message is displayed\.
+If other issues are reported in the output, fix them and repeat the previous step until the "Request would have succeeded" message is displayed\.

 1. Now you can set the DryRun parameter to false to disable dry run\.